apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectWithPluginId.en.rst

 :arg:`addr`
    This is the network address of the target of the connection.
-   This includes the port which should be stored in the :c:type:`sockaddr` structure pointed at by :arg:`addr`.
+   This includes the port which should be stored in the :code:`sockaddr` structure pointed at by :arg:`addr`.

 :arg:`tag`